Mary of Teck: Early life

-Victoria Mary of Teck was born on 26 May 1867 at Kensington Palace, London, in the room where Queen Victoria, her first cousin once removed, had been born 48 years and two days earlier.
+Mary was born on 26 May 1867 at Kensington Palace, London, in the room where Queen Victoria, her first cousin once removed, had been born 48 years and two days earlier.
 Queen Victoria came to visit the baby, writing that she was "a very fine one, with pretty little features and a quantity of hair".

 Her father was Francis, Duke of Teck, the son of Duke Alexander of Württemberg by his morganatic wife, Countess Claudine Rhédey von Kis-Rhéde.
 Her mother was Princess Mary Adelaide of Cambridge, a granddaughter of King George III and the third child and younger daughter of Prince Adolphus, Duke of Cambridge, and Princess Augusta of Hesse-Kassel.
-The infant was baptised in the Chapel Royal of Kensington Palace on 27 July 1867 by Charles Thomas Longley, Archbishop of Canterbury.
+Mary was baptised Victoria Mary Augusta Louise Olga Pauline Claudine Agnes in the Chapel Royal at Kensington Palace on 27 July by Charles Thomas Longley, Archbishop of Canterbury.
 (Note: Her three godparents were Queen Victoria, the Prince of Wales (later King Edward VII and May's future father-in-law), and her maternal grandmother, Princess Augusta, Duchess of Cambridge.)
 From an early age, she was known to her family, friends and the public by the diminutive name of "May", after her birth month.

 May's upbringing was "merry but fairly strict".
 She was the eldest of four children and the only daughter.
 She "learned to exercise her native discretion, firmness, and tact" by resolving her three younger brothers' petty boyhood squabbles.
 They played with their cousins, the children of the Prince of Wales, who were similar in age.
 She grew up at Kensington Palace and White Lodge, in Richmond Park, which was granted by Queen Victoria on permanent loan.
 She was educated at home by her mother and governess (as were her brothers until they were sent to boarding schools).
 The Duchess of Teck spent an unusually long time with her children for a lady of her time and class, and enlisted May in various charitable endeavours, which included visiting the tenements of the poor.
+Mary's governess, Hélène Bricka, encouraged wide reading and intellectual discipline; Bricka remained a trusted adviser into adulthood and later assisted in the early education of Mary's children.